Waterbirds in the UK

 WeBS Report Online

-Maximum counts for all sites, species indices and trends by country, low tide distribution maps and more are available on the WeBS Report Online interface.
+Maximum counts for all sites, species indices and trends by country, low tide distribution maps, site totals for principal sites and minor sites and more are available on the WeBS Report Online interface.

-For more detail on how the information is presented and important interpretation notes, please see the brief guide to WeBS Report Online and the comprehensive document
+For more detail on how the information is presented in the online report and important interpretation notes, please see the brief guide to WeBS Report Online and the comprehensive document

 The latest WeBS data/annual report should be cited as: